Combat Cafe Delivers Kindness

-Sumter News Sun recently asked readers for examples of kindness during the COVID-19 pandemic, and one of the people we heard from, Bob Peyton of Leesburg, shared the following story with us.
+Triangle News Leader recently asked readers for examples of kindness during the COVID-19 pandemic, and one of the people we heard from, Bob Peyton of Leesburg, shared the following story with us.
 Enjoy!

 If you live in the Leesburg/Eustis area, you likely know about or have visited the Combat Cafe on US 19 south of highway 44.
 I have been going to their cafe since I moved here, because they are veteran-owned, always great food and the owners, Bruce and Beth [Chambers], are very nice people.